 The Nuance uses two custom voiced pickups and controls include volume, pickup pan, treble and bass boost/cut

 and a midrange boost/cut mini toggle (The amount of boost/cut can be varied using the trim pots in the cavity, as well as the overall gain)

 We’re in no hurry to finish an instrument

 Each Pedulla instrument is finished the same way: carefully, and by hand.
 Finishing is one of the most demanding and skilled jobs in guitar making and can account for a large part of the budget and

 headaches for any guitar manufacturer.
 The process involves many steps: preparation, staining, sealing, tinting or sunbursting, and top coating.
 Our top coat is polyester, chosen

-satin polyester topcoat, giving the ET the “oil” finish feel and look, while offering the protection of a hard finish.
+sealers with a satin polyester topcoat, giving the ET the “oil” finish feel and look, while offering the protection of a hard finish.

 A note about protecting your bass: The Pedulla case is made to hold the instrument without placing tension on the

 neck or allowing the instrument to move around during transport.
 While the case adds slightly to the overall price of the bass, refinishing, refretting, or replacing can be more costly.